A Hierarchical Approach to Quantum Many-Body Systems in Non-Markovian Environments: Introduction

 Here, we combine BBGKY and HEOM to establish a stacked BBGKY-HEOM hierarchy that provides an efficient framework for the simulation of correlated many-body systems subject to structured baths.
-We apply our BBGKY-HEOM method to an experimentally relevant few-emitter lasing setup comprising multiple molecules inside a plasmonic cavity.
-There, we explicitly treat the vibrational modes of each molecule in a realistic manner by using parameters obtained from density-functional theory (DFT) calculations.
+Our method allows us to go past the paradigm of the two-level emitter and demonstrate that BBGKY-HEOM is able to capture many-body electronic dynamics in the Fermi-Hubbard model coupled to structured environments.
+BBGKY-HEOM provides accurate predictions as long as the onsite repulsion $U$, and with it the degree of electronic correlation remains moderate $U/J\lesssim 1$.
+In an accompanying letter \cite{letter_placeholder}, we apply our BBGKY-HEOM method to an experimentally relevant few-emitter lasing setup comprising multiple molecules inside a plasmonic cavity.
 Our results go beyond the state of the art and give new insights into how the vibrational spectrum influences the lasing process.
-Subsequently, we go past the paradigm of the two-level emitter and demonstrate that BBGKY-HEOM is able to capture many-body electronic dynamic in the Fermi-Hubbard model coupled to structured environments.
-BBGKY-HEOM provides accurate predictions as long as the onsite repulsion $U$, and with it the degree of electronic correlation, remains moderate.
-We notice that the bath adds a stabilizing contribution to the BBGKY equations.
+Especially interesting are resonant enhancements that can be linked to a relation between the drive strength and the plethora of vibrational modes supported by each molecule.

-The remainder of this article is structured as follows: Sec.~\ref{sec:theory} provides a short introduction to non-Markovian quantum systems and many-body theory before the derivation of the BBGKY-HEOM equations in Sec.~\ref{sec:bbgkyheom}.
+The remainder of this article is structured as follows.
+Sec.~\ref{sec:theory} provides a short introduction to non-Markovian quantum systems and many-body theory before the derivation of the BBGKY-HEOM equations in Sec.~\ref{sec:bbgkyheom}.
 We illustrate their performance, limitation, and associated physical intuition for various systems in Sec.~\ref{sec:results}.
-After benchmarking our method for many-emitter quantum optics in Sec.~\ref{sec:manyemitter}, we showcase its potential by capturing vibrationally enhanced few-emitter lasing in Sec.~\ref{sec:fewEmitterLasing}.
-We subsequently shift our focus to many-body electronic systems in Sec.~\ref{sec:hubbard}, where we investigate the Fermi-Hubbard model coupled to a lossy cavity mode and subject to charge noise .
-This system in then embedded into a highly structured bath in Sec.~\ref{sec:hubbardwildbath} that represents phononic motion in organic crystals.
+After benchmarking our method for many-emitter quantum optics in Sec.~\ref{sec:manyemitter}, we shift our focus to many-body electronic systems in Sec.~\ref{sec:hubbard}, where we investigate the Fermi-Hubbard model coupled to a lossy cavity mode and subject to charge noise.
+This system is then embedded into a highly structured bath in Sec.~\ref{sec:hubbardwildbath} that represents phononic motion in organic crystals.
 Sec.~\ref{sec:conclusion} finally concludes our study and provides an outlook into the near future.